First Battle of Fallujah: Background

 Fallujah had generally benefited economically under Saddam Hussein, and many residents were employed as military and intelligence officers by his administration.
-However, there was little sympathy for him following the collapse of his government, which many residents considered oppressive.
 The city was one of the most religious and culturally traditional areas in Iraq.

 Following the collapse of the Ba'ath infrastructure in early 2003, local residents had elected a town council led by Taha Bidaywi Hamed, who kept the city from falling into the control of looters and common criminals.
 The town council and Hamed were both considered to be nominally pro-American, and their election originally meant that the United States had decided that the city was unlikely to become a hotbed of activity, and didn't require any immediate troop presence.
 This led to the United States committing few troops to Fallujah from the start.

 Although Fallujah had seen sporadic air strikes by American forces, public opposition was not galvanized until 700 members of the 82nd Airborne Division first entered the city on 23 April 2003, and approximately 150 members of Charlie Company occupied al-Qa'id primary.
 On 28 April, a crowd of approximately 200 people gathered outside the school past curfew, demanding that the Americans vacate the building and allow it to re-open as a school.
 The protesters became increasingly heated, and the deployment of smoke gas canisters failed to disperse the crowd.
 The protest escalated as gunmen reportedly fired upon U.S. forces from the protesting crowd and U.S. Army soldiers from the 1st Battalion of the 325th Airborne Infantry Regiment of the 82nd Airborne Division returned fire, killing 17 people and wounding more than 70 of the protesters.
 There were no U.S. Army or coalition casualties in the incident.
 U.S. forces said that the shooting took place over 30–60 seconds, however other sources claim the shooting continued for half an hour.

 Two days later, a protest at the former Ba'ath party headquarters decrying the American shootings was also fired upon by U.S. forces, this time the U.S. 3rd Armored Cavalry Regiment, which resulted in three more deaths.
 Following both incidents, coalition forces asserted that they had not fired upon the protesters until they were fired upon first.

 The 82nd Airborne soldiers were replaced by soldiers from the 3rd Armored Cavalry Regiment and 2/502nd Regiment, 101st Airborne Division.
 On 4 June, members of B Company ("Renegades"), 2/502nd, came under attack after a presence patrol on foot.
 An RPG round struck the lead vehicle as these soldiers mounted vehicles to return to base; PFC Brandon Oberleitner was killed and six were injured.
 Oberleitner's death was the only loss of life for B. Co. during the deployment.
-Soon after this attack, the 3rd Armored Cavalry requested an additional 1,500 troops, to counter growing resistance in Fallujah and nearby al-Habaniyya.
+Soon after this attack, the 3rd Armored Cavalry requested an additional 1,500 troops, to counter growing resistance in Fallujah and nearby Habbaniyah.